Sonjorg/edge_exporter/README.md

 # Readme
 ## Prometheus exporter for Ribbon Communications SBC Edge routers
+#### Developed by Sondre Jørgensen in cooperation with Sang Ngoc Nguyen at NTNU: Norwegian University of Science and Technology, sondre2409@gmail.com and 29sangu@gmail.com as part of our bachelor's thesis
-Used together with a Prometheus server where metrics can be gathered from sbc-host-IP:5123/metrics.
+Used together with a Prometheus server where metrics can be gathered from exporter-host-ip:5123/metrics.
 Metric types are grouped as collectors where each collector can be excluded for each host, ref.
 Configuration.
-#### Developed by Sondre Jørgensen in cooperation with Sang Ngoc Nguyen at NTNU: Norwegian University of Science and Technology (sondre2409@gmail.com and 29sangu@gmail.com), as part of our bachelor's thesis for and together with our client at the the health service's operational organization for the norwegian emergency network (HDO).
+- Version v2 (github branch main, docker image sondrjor/edge_exporter:v2) is a version where each SBC host are configured in config.yml.
+- Version 2.0 (github branch hdo, docker image sondrjor/edge_exporter:2.0) is a version that uses a separate docker container for each SBC host.
+It uses docker compose, ref.
+Configuration version 2.0

-### Configuration version main (v2)
+### Configuration

+#### Configuration v2 (branch main)
 #### The exporter must be configured in config.yml in the root folder of this repository.
 ```
 ---